 A lot of people decide to study for an MBA because they intend to launch their own business and, while they may have a deep knowledge of their product or industry, they are lacking in some of the business skills needed for long-term success.
 MBAs are often delivered by professors who have started and run their own businesses and have real-life experience to pass on to you.
 Alongside pitfalls to avoid, key business principles and tried and tested strategies, the MBA benefits provide a fantastic foundation on which to build a stable company.

-Through studying for an MBA, you will meet others with similar interests and motivations which can provide an invaluable support network now and in the future.
+Through studying for an MBA, whether at an in-person or an online program, you will meet others with similar interests and motivations which can provide an invaluable support network now and in the future.
 In addition, you will also learn how to communicate, strategize and negotiate which will be key to your business’s success.

 Higher earning potential